 We are, each of us, haunted.
-Not by ghosts necessarily, but by our pasts and the choices that we’ve made and circumstances we have endured.
-We not all haunted all the time, sometimes we are the ones doing the haunting.
+Not by ghosts necessarily, but by our pasts and the choices that we’ve made and circumstances, we have endured.
+We are not all haunted all the time, and sometimes we are the ones doing the haunting.
 Memories of us cling to the people we love and who loved us and can drag us down as much as raise us up.

 The series starts with Dani (Victoria Pedretti), a young American schoolteacher travelling in England.
 She has come to the office of Henry Wingrave (Henry Thomas) to apply for a job as a nanny to his orphaned niece and nephew.
 “What’s the catch?” he asks; she has been in the country for six months without a job.
 “What is the catch?” she asks back; she has seen the job posting every week for six months.
 This conversation, followed by a drink together, is how she comes to be employed at Bly Manor.

 Through the course of nine episodes, these characters learn everything about each other.
-Though that learning each begins to learn to move past whatever they are haunted by.
-You see, The Haunting of Bly Manor is a love story, but it is not a story about any one kind of love.
-There is romantic love, yes, but there is also familial love, platonic love, and toxic love.
+Through that learning, each begins to learn to move past whatever they are haunted by.
+You see, The Haunting of Bly Manor is a love story, but it is not a story about anyone kind of love.
+Yes, there is romantic love, but there is also familial love, platonic love, and toxic love.

-You are probably wondering by now “but is it a scary show?”
+You are probably wondering by now, “but is it a scary show?”
 Well, your mileage may vary on that as it does with all horror.
-It is creepy and unsettling the entire way through, and there are several excellent jump-scares.
-Once again, this is something that Flanagan and company are expert at; maintaining a consistent tone of suspense and dread and then releasing it through a well-timed scare.
+However, it is creepy and unsettling the entire way through, and there are several excellent jump-scares.
+Once again, this is something that Flanagan and company are experts at; maintaining a consistent tone of suspense and dread and then releasing it through a well-timed scare.

-Where the show may suffer is though expectations.
-The Haunting of Hill House was an exceptional season of television, and a difficult act to follow.
-It had the advantage of newness, but also of being adapted from a single source.
-The Haunting of Bly Manor draws its central plot from Henry James’ The Turning of the Screw, but there are plotlines, character moments, and ideas also taken from several of his other works.
+Where the show may suffer is through expectations.
+The Haunting of Hill House was an exceptional season of television and a difficult act to follow.
+It had the advantage of newness but also of being adapted from a single source.
+The Haunting of Bly Manor draws its central plot from Henry James’ The Turning of the Screw, but plotlines, character moments, and ideas are also taken from several of his other works.
 This mostly works, but there are moments when the series doesn’t feel as cohesive a whole as its predecessor.

 Thomas, playing the reclusive uncle to the children, doesn’t have as much screen time as the other characters.
 As his story slowly unfolds, the character’s self-loathing and melancholy is palpable, and his haunting is one of the most effective in the film.

 Several of the newcomers in this season are excellent as well, with both Amelie Bea Smith and Benjamin Evan Ainsworth giving nuanced and thoughtful performances as the Wingrave children.
-Child actors can make or break a horror film, but these two kids are going places.
+Of course, child actors can make or break a horror film, but these two kids are going places.

 Rahul Kohli is also a welcome addition to the cast, adding a dash of levity or gravity whenever needed, as his character Owen adds ingredients to the recipes he creates.
 In those moments, he elevates whichever scene he is in.
-There is one, in particular, a conversation scene shared with T’Nia Miller, he displays an incredible sensitivity that is incredibly difficult to fake.
+In particular, there is a conversation scene shared with T’Nia Miller; he displays an incredible sensitivity that is incredibly difficult to fake.

 I, for one, hope to see a third series before too long.